 A comprehensive commitment includes supporting elements such as plans for communication and advocacy.
 Consider the following questions in relation to your seafood commitment and sustainability program.

 How, when, and where will you report on progress against your seafood commitment(s)?

 This can be as simple as publishing an update on your website, posting it to your FishChoice Partner Profile or as in-depth as a section in a company’s annual report.
 View all of our Partner Commitments here.

-Best practice is to report publicly on progress within one year and demonstrate increased progress over the previous report.
+Best practice is to report publicly on progress within one year, with metrics on the proportion of seafood that meets the commitment, and demonstrates increased progress over the previous report.

 How will you share information with customers about your sustainable seafood commitment or sustainable seafood issues?

 This may include messaging in-store, on packaging, on a website or FishChoice Partner Profile, via social media, or other avenues.

 Best practice is to share information with customers about your sustainable seafood commitment and other sustainable seafood issues.